acmarpu/01-azure-study-material/Azure_Learning_Guide_Part-2.md

 **VNet Peering Across Different Subscriptions**
 * **Support for Different Subscriptions:** Azure allows VNet Peering even if the VNets are in different Azure subscriptions, as long as the user has the appropriate permissions for both subscriptions.
 * **Use Case:** This can be particularly useful in multi-tenant scenarios or where different departments or teams have separate Azure subscriptions but need to establish network communication.

+**Routing between Azure and on-premises**

+* Must use unique IP address ranges: It is essential that the IP address ranges for on-premises networks and Azure Virtual Networks (VNets) are unique.

+**Types of peering**
+* **Site-to-Site VPN** (Private Peering) This is a private peering method where a VPN connection is used to securely link an on-premises network to an Azure VNet.
+Site-to-Site VPNs are common for hybrid environments where on-premises data centers need to connect to Azure networks securely.
+* This method is also supported with ExpressRoute.
+* **ExpressRoute Peering ExpressRoute** provides a private, dedicated connection between an on-premises network and Azure, bypassing the public internet.
+This method is used for high-performance and low-latency network requirements.

+**Azure VPN Gateway**

+* The Azure VPN Gateway is used to send encrypted traffic between an Azure VNet and an on-premises network over the internet.
+It can also be used for inter-VNet communication within Azure.

+Can also be used between azure virtual networks

+* Encrypted traffic across the azure platform

+Connects with azure validated devices

+**Types of VPN Gateway**

+* IPSEC is computationally expensive which limits bandwidth **Four SKUs of gateway**
+* **Basic:**
+* Maximum throughput: 100 Mbps.
+* Supports up to 10 tunnels.
+* **VpnGw1:**
+* Maximum throughput: 500 Mbps.
+* Supports up to 10 tunnels.
+* **VpnGw2:**
+* Maximum throughput: 1 Gbps.
+* Supports up to 30 tunnels.
+* **VpnGw3:**
+* Maximum throughput: 1.25 Gbps.
+* Supports up to 30 tunnels.